 Here is where those raw materials you procured are made into the products that meet your customers’ demand.
 This is where assembling, testing and packing occurs.
 Getting customer feedback is key to delivering customer value.

 Getting your finished product to the customer is the next crucial step in the SCM process.
 If you’re not able to get what you make to your customers all the previous steps are for naught.
 This makes delivering key to supply chain performance.

 Returning or reverse logistics is part of what’s called post-delivery customer support process.
 It is important to have a clear channel for returns or risk tarnishing your brand.
 The company can then take these low quality, defective or expired materials and return them to their suppliers.

 To get the most out of SCM requires looking at the big picture in terms of an organization’s management.
 No longer is managing an individual company function enough.
 The integration of all activities involved in the supply chain is necessary: that means integration between different departments, such as purchasing and marketing.

 Supply chain management also needs integration and collaboration between buyers and suppliers, joint product development, common systems and shared information.
-While ideally there should be a continuous back and forth of information, it is more realistic to think of this flow as a process.
-That process includes the following:
+Here are the most important parts of any SCM system or model.

 - Customer-Relations Management: There must be a managed approach to interacting with the company’s current and potential customers in order to understand what they want and expect.